biovir3/biovir3.github.io/_posts/2019-04-19-PopulationGrowth.md

 merged['State'] = [x[1] for x in merged['Geography'].str.split(', ')]
 ```

-<p>Now that we have all of that out of the way, we can begin to plot each state simply and easily.</p>
+Now that we have all of that out of the way, we can begin to plot each state simply and easily.

 ```python